edward-f-buccieri/edward-f-buccieri.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Mathematics, University of Pavia, July 2026 (Expected)
+* MSc in Mathematics, University of Pavia, July 2026 (Expected).
-* B.S. in Mathematics, University of Milano-Bicocca, November 2023
+* BSc in Mathematics, University of Milano-Bicocca, November 2023.

 Work Experience
 ======